roguerouter/devnet2020-chucknorris/README.md

 You've heard of traffic shaping?
-Well Chuck Norris' packets have the highest priority, are never queued, and use a special roundhouse kick tag to drop all other packets in-route to the destination,.
+Well Chuck Norris' packets have the highest priority, are never queued, and use a special roundhouse kick tag to drop all other packets in-route to the destination.
 His DSCP code is AK; Ass-ured Kicking.